hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/UPGRADE.md

 ## Recommendations

-Perform the upgrade on AKS clusters in lower environments `BEFORE` upgrading production clusters.
+Perform the upgrade on AKS clusters in lower environments **BEFORE** upgrading production clusters.
 Lower environments must mirror workloads in production environments to mitigate unforeseen issues.
 Ensure monitoring is in place to alert on outages.

-To speed up the process when [upgrading Module Versions](#upgrading-module-versions) or [upgrading Kubernetes Minor Versions](#upgrading-kubernetes-minor-versions) all steps should be completed `prior` to the upgrade.
+To speed up the process when upgrading [module versions](#upgrading-module-versions) or upgrading [Kubernetes minor versions](#upgrading-kubernetes-minor-versions) all steps should be completed **PRIOR** to the upgrade.
 If missed these steps can be completed retrospectively by performing a re-run of the Terraform plan or apply stages.

 Ensure Terraform pipelines have a sufficient timeout window, 2 hours is recommended.

 ## Upgrading Module Versions

 Below is a list of steps that need to be taken when upgrading from one module version to the next.
-If you are skipping a version you will need to take the accumulative steps.
-For example, upgrades between `v1.0.0-beta.5` -> `v1.0.0-beta.7` you will need to follow the steps included in [`v1.0.0-beta.5` to `v1.0.0-beta.6`](#from-v100-beta5-to-v100-beta6) and [`v1.0.0-beta.6` to `v1.0.0-beta.7`](#from-v100-beta6-to-v100-beta7).
+We **DO NOT** support skipping versions and expect that each upgrade is completed independently before running the next one.

-Some module upgrades will initiate a Kubernetes `Minor` or `Patch` upgrade.
-This is required as AKS [frequently drop support](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli) for Kubernetes `Minor` or `Patch` versions.
+Some module upgrades will initiate a Kubernetes patch update; this is required as AKS [frequently drops support](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli) for Kubernetes patch versions.

-> **IMPORTANT** - Make sure that the CI/CD Gitlab project that deploys terraform aks module has a [timeout](https://docs.gitlab.com/ee/ci/pipelines/settings.html) set that is sufficient to complete the upgrade process.
-Even usually takes less than an hour if you have not fixed any [PodDisruptionBudgets (PDB)] this can take significantly longer before an error is returned.
-The recommendation is `2` hours.
+This upgrade process usually takes less than an hour but can take significantly longer and we recommend allowing for 2 hours.
+If you're using GitLab to deploy AKS via this Terraform module you must set a CI [timeout](https://docs.gitlab.com/ee/ci/pipelines/settings.html) that is sufficient to complete the upgrade process; we recommend `2` hours.

 ### From `v1.0.0-beta.6` to `v1.0.0-beta.7`

 > **IMPORTANT** - Updating to this module version will instigate a Kubernetes patch version upgrade.
 Please read the [Cluster Health Checks](#cluster-health-checks) section prior to updating.

-A Github [issue](https://github.com/LexisNexis-RBA/terraform-azurerm-aks/issues/305) has been created on the `terraform-azurerm-aks` project to track any problems caused by the Kubernetes patch upgrade.
+A GitHub [issue](https://github.com/LexisNexis-RBA/terraform-azurerm-aks/issues/305) has been created on the `terraform-azurerm-aks` project to track any problems caused by the Kubernetes patch upgrade.
 Even though this upgrade path has been tested there may be unforeseen permutations.
 If you experience a problem that was not remediated by the steps outlined in this guide please add a comment with a detailed description of your experience.

 > **IMPORTANT** - To speed up the process complete all steps `prior` to a module version upgrade.
 If you miss these steps they can be completed retrospectively.
 This requires you to re-run the Terraform apply stage.